Dokt-R/ai-dungeon-master/docs/ui-ux-specification/component-library-design-system-minimal-style-guide.md

   * **Game Mechanics & Dice Rolls:** Use Inline Code Markdown (`` ` ``).
   * **Out-of-Character System Messages:** Use standard, unformatted text.

-### Iconography (Bot Avatar)

-The avatar will be a **hooded owl**.
-The style should be a monochromatic ink drawing of a mysterious, hooded owl figure hunched over a glowing tome.